juliesymons/juliesymons/GettingStarted.md

 The buttons in the top left allow you to control stepping through the graph.
 Clicking "Step 1" will add 1 to every point, which is 40,000 additions.
 Clicking "Run" with a "0" in the adjacent box, steps through the graph until "Stop" is clicked.
 Clicking "Reset" resets the ComputeGraph fields back to their initial state.

-* Note to Julie: the above was submitted to the main with changes to the names of the pngs (changed to multiple paragraphs for debugger) - maybe switch up order?
+* Note to Julie: the above was submitted to the main with changes to the names of the pngs (changed to multiple paragraphs for debugger) - maybe switch up order? - get my version to match what was submitted

 ### Example #2